rh-messaging-qe/yacfg/docs/batch.md

 In case you have multiple services to configure in your environment, that you probably will have at some point, there is a tool for that as well.
-The tool is called amqcfg-batch.
+The tool is called yacfg-batch.
 It has only yaml input and it uses amqcfg to generate configurations as you are already used to.

 Input yaml file defines all services you need to generate, what